Skip to content

 Education and affordable health care

 Maryelis Santiago, 35, who is Puerto Rican and lives in Philadelphia, said that outreach to Puerto Rican voters is “needed.”
-She believes Puerto Ricans in Pennsylvania will vote — but they’re “confused” who to vote for.
+She believes Puerto Ricans in Pennsylvania will vote — but they’re “confused” about who to vote for.

 “We know that Pennsylvania in general has a large population of Latinos and Puerto Ricans,” she said.
-“A lot of them want to vote, but they’re unsure what way to go, because they feel like they’re not being sought out ... like they’re not being heard, and the things that they’re concerned about are not being addressed. "
+“A lot of them want to vote, but they’re unsure what way to go, because they feel like they’re not being sought out, ... like they’re not being heard, and the things that they’re concerned about are not being addressed. "

 Santiago, who works at Philly’s Esperanza Cyber Charter School, said that politicians should talk about affordable health care and education when reaching out to Puerto Rican voters.